UPC/ravada/docs/docs/Virtiofs.rst

 what is the name of the user, just boot the base, enter the desktop and that command.

-.. prompt:: bash
+.. prompt:: bash user@virtual-machine:~$

    id `whoami`

 The very first numerical value returned is the one you must configure for the shared filesystem.

 The owner of the shared filesystem must be set first in the host.
+Access the server where all the virtual machines are stored and change the owner with the *uid* you just found out in the previous step.

-.. prompt:: #
+.. prompt:: bash frankie@host:~$

-   chown 1000 /home/shared
+   sudo chown 1000 /home/shared

 Mount Subdirectory in the base
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~